Tourists from all over the world flock to this

 There were no Chinese trees around, which I missed,

-until I realized that people all over the city need to have these concerts, not just in the downtown area.
+until I realized that people all over the city need to have these concerts, not just in the pretty downtown area.
+The singing as as excellent as ever, and people who are too

-who are too poor to pay are not pressured for money.
+poor to pay are not pressured for money.
 It is amazing to see this largesse.

 My friend wears black most of the time, and tonight